Look at Native Gem Shapes for Inspiration

 These were cut primarily with cabbing techniques.
 Carving tools were used to create a depression for resting the earring.
 This is important, since the post needs to go through both the ear jacket and the wearer’s ear.
 The ear jacket must be thin enough to be worn comfortably.

 Freeform Gems as Stand-Alone Carvings

 Not every gem has to be a utilitarian object or a jewelry piece.
 Some carvings are created simply for their beauty.
 These freeform gems are classed as stand-alone carvings.
 Frequently, these are stunning likenesses of people, animals, or common objects.
 However, they don’t need to be representational or even complex.

-Here are two examples that show how varied yet simple a stand-alone carving can be.
+Here are two examples that show how varied yet simple stand-alone carvings can be.
 The piece on the left is lapis cut for maximum yield.
 Accents were then added for interest.
 The piece on the right is a particularly attractive piece of banded agate with some druzy crystals on the end.
-The carving simply follows the natural pattern in the stone, enhancing both the color and the pattern.
-There is no way to set this stone.
-Nevertheless, I’m very happy to have this little jewel in my display cabinet.
+The carvings simply follow the natural pattern in the stones, enhancing both the color and the pattern.
+There’s no way to set these gems.
+Nevertheless, I’m very happy to have these little jewels in my display cabinet.